marzer/tomlplusplus/README.md

 | `TOML_UNRELEASED_FEATURES` |     boolean    | `0`                               | Enables support for [unreleased TOML language features] not yet part of a [numbered version].                        |
 | `TOML_WINDOWS_COMPAT`      |     boolean    | `1` on Windows                    | Enables support for transparent conversion between wide and narrow strings in some places when building for Windows. |

-> ℹ _A number of these have ABI implications; the library uses inline namespaces to prevent you from accidentally linking incompatible combinations together._
+> ℹ&#xFE0F; _A number of these have ABI implications; the library uses inline namespaces to prevent you from accidentally linking incompatible combinations together._

 <br>